amandaghassaei/Fusion360-Scripts/Design-Version-Timelapse/README.md

 ## Development

 Pull requests welcome!
 This is a quick script I wrote for myself and I'm sure there are additional features that could be added to make it even better!

-One thing I'm looking at changing is an option to turn off Section Analysis in old versions for a smoother animation (or possibly have it always on and looking at the same section).
-This is currently not supported through the API, see discussion [here](https://forums.autodesk.com/t5/fusion-360-api-and-scripts/access-section-analysis/m-p/9693712).